-As required by OSHA and the NFPA 70E, Electrical Safety Specialists offers electrical Arc Flash Risk Assessments to determine the risk level for all areas in which your employees perform work.
+As required by OSHA and the NFPA 70E, Electrical Safety Specialists offers electrical Arc Flash Risk Assessment to determine the risk level for all areas in which your employees perform work.
 This is critical to ensuring worker safety.
 The purpose of our visit is to help save lives and money by safe work practices and minimize the possibility of injuries and lost time accidents.

 Our arc flash Engineering Technicians have several years of experience in commercial/industrial electrical installations and maintenance.
 They also have extensive training on the intricacies of the data collection process for Arc Flash Risk Assessment, Selective Coordination, Equipment Evaluation, just to name a few.